reversinglabs/reversinglabs-sdk-py3/README.md

 - `get_latest_expression`
     - Provdes samples for yesterday’s date tha match the requested criteria.
 - `statistics_search`
-    - Returns statistics about new samples in ReversingLabs TitaniumCloud on the requested date that match the used search criteria.
+    - Returns statistics about new samples in ReversingLabs Spectra Intelligence on the requested date that match the used search criteria.
 - `get_latest_statistics`
-    - Returns statistics about new samples in ReversingLabs TitaniumCloud from yesterday's date.
+    - Returns statistics about new samples in ReversingLabs Spectra Intelligence from yesterday's date.

 #### Class:
 ```python